psaikido/hugle.uk/pages/poems/fall/030-snapdragon-3.md

 at least one thing's for sure
 and that is a matter of attitude
-if I'm what love do I get
+if I'm asking 'what love do I get?'
 then the suffering is terrible
-if I'm asking what love do I give
+if I'm asking 'what love do I give?'
 then everywhere seems filled
 with ordinary magic
 </div>